 Before upgrade, please make sure the maintenance period of your licenses is not yet elapsed (use Administration | Licenses TeamCity server web UI page to list your license keys).
 The licenses are valid only for the versions of TeamCity with the effective release date within the maintenance period.
 See the effective release date at the page.

-Typically all the bugfix updates (releases with changes in the third release number) use the same effective release date (that of the major/minor release).
+Typically all the bugfix updates (indicated by changes in the Z part of the X.Y.Z TeamCity version) use the same effective release date (that of the major/minor release).

 Upgrading TeamCity Server